-The E/C/F/TAF switch study is a 32-week pilot study designed to assess the benefit of switching antiretroviral therapy (ART) regimens to E/C/F/TAF prior to starting ledipasivir-sofosbuvir (LPV-SOF), direct acting antivirals (DAA) therapy, in HIV-HCV co-infected individuals.
-Specifically, the study will assess whether ART switching is feasible and, if switching will reduce drug-drug interactions between the HIV and HCV study drugs.
+The E/C/F/TAF switch study was a 28-week pilot study designed to assess the benefits of switching antiretroviral therapy (ART) regimens to elvitegravir/cobicistat/emtricitabine/tenofovir alafenamide (E/C/F/TAF) prior to starting ledipasivir-sofosbuvir (LPV-SOF), a direct-acting antiviral (DAA) therapy, in people living with both HIV and hepatitis C virus (HCV).
+Specifically, the study assessed whether ART switching is feasible and if switching could reduce drug-drug interactions between the HIV and HCV drugs.

-Approximately 30% of people living with HIV are co-infected with hepatitis C virus (HCV).
-Co-infected people have a much greater risk of developing serious health complications including liver disease or cirrhosis than people living with HCV alone.
-While ART has been shown to greatly reduce health complications associated with HIV, the therapy may contribute to liver disease in co-infected individuals.
+Approximately one third of people living with HIV are also living with HCV.
+People living with both viruses have a much greater risk of developing serious health complications, including liver disease or cirrhosis, compared to people living with HCV only.
+While ART has been shown to greatly reduce health complications associated with HIV, the therapy may contribute to liver disease in people with both HIV and HCV.

 The development of DAAs has greatly increased the viral cure rate for people with HCV with fewer side effects than previous interferon therapies.
 However, little is known about drug-drug interaction rates between many ART and DAA regimens.